 Public domain DNA data are to be downloaded from Cancer Centers, worldwide.
-With the body of fractal literature reviewed, box-counting and other available algorithms will be critically applied to provide the best practical definition to bring out differences in terms of the fractal dimension of DNA (entire or fragmental).
+With the body of fractal literature reviewed, boxcounting and other available algorithms will be critically applied to provide the best practical definition to bring out differences in terms of the fractal dimension of DNA (entire or fragmental).
 It is of particular significance that formerly DNA fractal dimension was not focusing on the methylation of bases, though by rendering certain sequences unreadable the fractal dimension of the retrievable DNA information is most certainly altered.
 A community effort also provides the opportunity of running and re-running benchmark tests as the work of the study-group develops by cloud computing on the same body of data.
-The initiative plans for deploying not only "public clouds" (composed of serial computers).
-Because of considerations of human data privacy (HIPPA), later deployment of proprietary algorithms by fiercely competitive Big Pharma (about as unlikely to rely entirely on open-source of algos and software as financial computing retains proprietary), this initiative proposes simultaneous deployment of "private clouds".
-These are composed of Hybrid computers are built for speed and physical efficacy (footprint and energy conservation).
+The initiative plans for deploying not only "public clouds" (composed of serial computers) - but because of considerations of human data privacy (HIPPA), later deployment of proprietary algorithms e.g. by fiercely competitive Big Pharma (about as unlikely to rely entirely on open-source of algos and software as financial computing retains proprietary), this initiative proposes simultaneous deployment of "private clouds" - composed of hybrid computers for speed and physical efficacy (footprint and energy conservation).
 A genome informatics specialist with cross-disciplinary experience might be welcomed to lead this initiative.
-The group of top experts is expected to define the mathematical and computing strategy.
+The group of top experts is expected to define the mathematical- and computing strategy and weaponry of the New War on Cancer.

-Proprietary Agenda in Industrialization of Genomics
+5.3 Proprietary Agenda in Industrialization of Genomics

-The "Battelle Report" (2011) sized up this May the Economic Impact of the Human Genome Project; how \$3.8 billion investment drove \$796 billion in economic impact, created 310,000 jobs, and launched the genomic revolution.
+The "Battelle Report" [2011] sized up this May the Economic Impact of the Human Genome Project in how \$3.8 Bn investment drove \$796 Bn in economic impact, created 310,000 jobs and launched the genomic revolution.
 Not unlike how the development of the science of nuclear physics was a necessary but unsatisfactory condition to develop nuclear industry, genome informatics should be mindful that the industrialization of genomics might at any time become unsustainable unless the scientific challenge of understanding coordinated genome function in an algorithmic software-enabling manner is met by an accelerated agenda.
 The scientific challenge is complicated by the very beneficial involvement of the private sector (global informatics and product companies, like Samsung, Procter & Gamble, Nestlé, Unilever, and of course global Pharma companies, like Genentech/Roche, as well as private hospital systems with Cancer Centers in the lead).
 Given the fact that there are about 1,000 Cancer Centers in the USA alone, and over 400 cancer drugs involving practically all Pharma companies, as well as the computerization of both the hardware and software of hospital systems being a lucrative business, Industrialization of Genomics is likely to follow previous complex models.
 Most notably, those of defense, financial computer science and industry - with intertwining public and fiercely competitive thus strictly proprietary intellectual property, based on in-house science.

+5.3.1.
 Hybrid Computation on Private Clouds